Cherreads

 "You could open that one."

-"Maybe after the applications, the contract, the limestone contractor, the wall section."
+"Are we curious now?"
+He spared it a brief glance as he passed.
+"Maybe after the applications, the contract, the limestone contractor, and the construction effort."

-She watched him continue past the crate without slowing even slightly.
+She watched him walk straight past without slowing.

-The contract with Cerdic was the next piece in motion.
-The agreement existed on paper already.
-The guild was ready to move.
+The contract with Cerdic was already in motion.
+The agreement existed on paper.
+The guild was ready to proceed.

-The real constraint lay elsewhere.
-Before a single batch of material moved outside Coss's existing transport network, the transit contract with the quarry crews had to be secured.
-That meant locating the correct limestone contractor first.
+Before a single shipment moved outside Coss's transport network, the transit agreement with the quarry crews had to be secured.
+That meant finding the right limestone contractor first.

-He needed someone who understood the quarry roads north of the walls, maintained working relationships with the crew chiefs, and carried no existing obligation that Coss could exploit.
+He needed someone familiar with the quarry roads north of the walls, someone who still had working ties with the crew chiefs and no obligations Coss could lean on.

 "He knows you went to the guild," Aestrith said.